HDLxGraph: Bridging Large Language Models and HDL Repositories via HDL Graph Databases: Methodology

 \textbf{AST Retrieval.} HDLxGraph constructs a hierarchical representation of HDL codebases through an AST-based graph, enabling multi-level HDL retrieval as depicted in Figure \ref{fig4:Graph Retrieval}.
 For AST retrieval, we follow three sub-steps:

-\textbf{1) Query Decomposition.} HDLxGraph employs an LLM agent, called \textit{Decomposer}, to decompose the original query into three abstraction levels: module, block, and signal, thereby extracting structural information.
+\textbf{1) Query Decomposition.} HDLxGraph employs an LLM, called \textit{Decomposer}, to decompose the original query into three abstraction levels: module, block, and signal, thereby extracting structural information.
 It supports intricate queries from various downstream tasks such as: \texttt{`Find some certain blocks under a certain module'} in Search, or \texttt{`Some functions in some certain modules have led to the following errors ...'} Therefore, we obtain multi-level queries which have captured inherent structural information in the original query.

-\textbf{2) Top-k Selection and Filtering.} Leveraging Verilog's inherent three-level abstraction \texttt{(module → block → signal)}, HDLxGraph first retrieves top-k candidate modules and blocks which have the highest similarity scores with the decomposed query in corresponding levels based on semantic matching, then filters valid module-block pairs through containment relationships.
-To facilitate precise code retrieval in different levels, a suite of retrieval APIs is introduced, as detailed in Table \ref{tab:search APIs} of Appendix \ref{app: AST search}.
+\textbf{2) Top-k Selection and Filtering.} Leveraging Verilog's inherent three-level abstraction \texttt{module} $\rightarrow$ \texttt{block} $\rightarrow$ \texttt{signal}, HDLxGraph first retrieves top-k candidate modules and blocks which have the highest similarity scores with the decomposed query in corresponding levels based on semantic matching, then filters valid module-block pairs through containment relationships.
+To facilitate precise code retrieval in different levels, a suite of retrieval APIs is introduced.
 Since we select Neo4j as the graph database, the query APIs are written in Cypher to interact with the database.

-\textbf{3) Cross-level Rerank.} Finally, we rerank results using averaged similarity scores.
-Since the signal-level representation lacks the code context, it is challenging to directly obtain an accurate similarity score for the signal-level query.
-Therefore, HDLxGraph extracts all filtered module-block pairs that contain the signal and computes their average similarity scores as the signal-level similarity score.
-Therefore, we prioritize signal with the highest similarity score to be the retrieved signal.
+\textbf{3) Cross-level Rerank.} Finally, we rerank results by averaging the similarity scores of module-block pairs containing each signal, since signal-level queries lack sufficient context for direct scoring.
+Therefore, HDLxGraph extracts all filtered module-block pairs that contain the signal and computes their average similarity scores as the signal-level similarity score so that we prioritize signal with the highest similarity score to be the retrieved signal.
 This hierarchical approach ensures fine-grained retrieval of HDL's structural information across multiple abstraction layers while maintaining compatibility with similarity-based semantic analysis, balancing precision and scalability in hardware database exploration.